ook/transilien_microservices/README.md

 These services let you know the theoric train times on the Transilien service.

 Disclamer: The gem only intends to implements the API.
-I'll create a "easy" wrapper to access these data in a convenient way very soon.
+If you want a « logical » way to exploits SNCF data, see EasyTransilien gem: https://github.com/ook/easy_transilien

 ## Installation